 If you have been the victim of substandard medical treatment in an accident and emergency department and as a result, you have suffered from injury or illness, you may be eligible to make a clinical negligence claim.

 To be successful in your claim, it must be demonstrated that the doctor or medical staff who dealt with you provided a below acceptable standard of care and that in doing so you suffered either physically or mentally.
 This substandard care includes misdiagnosis, early hospital discharge, delays in investigations or treatment and failure to act appropriately.

-If you believe that the care and treatment that you received in A&E fell below the acceptable standards as outlined by the regulators of medical practitioners in the UK, the General Medical Council, contact us to discuss your eligibility to make a claim.
+If you believe that the care and treatment that you received in A&E fell below the acceptable standards as outlined by the regulators of medical practitioners in the UK, the General Medical Council, call free on 0800 678 1410 to discuss your eligibility to make a claim.

 How much compensation will I receive?

 The amount of compensation that is paid to you will depend upon the level of damage caused by the errors or neglect that you have suffered.
 The more severe your suffering, the greater the level of compensation you are likely to be awarded.